tylerlong/subx/README.md

 ## Todo

 - Track changes to array property
-- Trach changes to nested subject (property itself is a subject)
+- Track changes to nested subject (property itself is a subject)
-- Getter as computed property?
-    - Nope